Bahnhofstraße 12

 Diebach

 After Bellershausen, follow the cycle path "Radschmetterling Blauer Flügel" (RsB).
-In the immediate vicinity of the next village, another geological sight awaits you: the marl pit of Bellershausen.
-Behind the village, a field path leads to the geotope.
+In the immediate vicinity of the next village, another geological attraction awaits you: the Bellershausen marl pit.
+Behind the village, a dirt track leads to the geotope.

-From the edge of the pit you also have a magnificent view of the Frankenhöhe and Schillingsfürst Castle in the neighbouring village of the same name.
+From the edge of the pit, you also have a wonderful view of the Frankenhöhe and Schillingsfürst Castle in the neighbouring village of the same name.

-The artificial pit was once used to mine marl.
-Marl is an important raw material for cement production and was also used in agriculture in the past to make damp fields passable.
-The individual layers of rock can still be clearly seen in the pit.
-The layers, which range from a few centimetres to over a metre thick, can be easily distinguished by their colouring and structure.
-Most of the layers are friable marl and clay slate, interrupted by stone marl beds and isolated thin layers of gypsum.
-A plaque at the edge of the pit provides information on the formation and structure of the layers of earth.
+The artificial pit was once used to extract marl.
+Marl is an important raw material for cement production and was also used in agriculture in the past to make wet fields passable.
+The individual layers of rock can still be clearly recognised in the pit.
+The layers, which range from a few centimetres to over a metre thick, can be easily distinguished by their colour and structure.
+Crumbly marl and clay shale are predominant, interspersed with small banks of marlstone and isolated thin layers of gypsum.
+A board at the edge of the pit provides information about the formation and structure of the layers of earth.

-The route now runs south of the Frankenhöhe through woods and fields.
-Shortly before Schönbronn, you pass the idyllically situated Rothenburg-Schönbronn Golf Park.
-Shortly before Frommetsfelden you reach the valley of the Altmühl.
+The route now runs through woods and fields to the south of the Frankenhöhe.
+Shortly before Schönbronn, you pass the idyllic Rothenburg-Schönbronn golf park.
+Shortly before Frommetsfelden, you reach the Altmühl valley.
 Flanked by the strongly meandering river, you now cycle into Colmberg.
 The castle, which towers high above the town, beckons from afar.

-The medieval Colmberg Castle is located on a spur in the Altmühl Valley, 35 metres above Colmberg.
+The medieval Colmberg Castle is located on a spur in the Altmühltal valley, 35 metres above Colmberg.
 It is considered one of the best-preserved hilltop castles in Franconia.
-The Staufer emperors extended Colmberg as an imperial castle.
-The lower part of the palace and the 35-metre-high keep still date from the 12th and 13th centuries.
-After the end of the Staufer rule, Colmberg Castle entered a rather inglorious chapter.
-Poorly paid bailiffs wreaked havoc here.
-The fortress was outlawed as a robber baron's castle.
+The Hohenstaufen emperors developed Colmberg into an imperial castle.
+The lower part of the palace and the 35 metre high keep date back to the 12th and 13th centuries.
+After the end of the Hohenstaufen dynasty, a rather inglorious chapter began at Colmberg Castle.
+Poorly remunerated bailiffs wreaked havoc here.
+The fortress was outlawed as a castle of robber barons.
 In 1318, the Hohenzollerns acquired the castle, which remained in their possession for almost 500 years.
-Today, the historic walls house a hotel and a Franconian speciality restaurant with a fireside lounge and conservatory, from which you have a magnificent view over the village of Colmberg and the Altmühl valley.
+Today, the historic walls house a hotel and a Franconian speciality restaurant with a fireplace room and conservatory, from where you have a magnificent view over the village of Colmberg and the Altmühl Valley.

 An der Burgenstraße